harningt/cryptoface/README.md

 Cryptoface provider using [Mhash] as the underlying implementation.
 Currently exposes basic digest functionality.

+### cf_nettle
+Cryptoface provider using [Nettle] as the underlying implementation.
+Currently exposes basic digest functionality.

 ### cf_gcrypt
 Cryptoface provider using [libgcrypt] (see [gnupg]) as the underlying implementation.
 Currently exposes basic digest functionality.